Curriculum Policy Statement v.2 Nov 2020

 To support the development of a truly outstanding, creative and inclusive community at Manor Green Primary School we will:

-Learn, enjoy and achieve together
+Learn, Laugh and Achieve together

 Our moral purpose: